KravchukOleksandr/airbus_ship_detection/README.md

 ## Files' description

 1) OPEN_ME.ipynb shows model's Dice Score and a few photos for which model predicted binary masks.
-2) source/dataset_creator.py is used to create catalog system for model training and evaluation
+2) source/dataset_creator.py is used to create catalog system, copy images and extract masks from csv for model training and evaluation
 3) source/train_model.py is used to train model.
 4) source/predict_model.py is used to automaticly predict binary masks for all images in specific folder, show them if necessary, save them to another specific folder.
 5) model_weights is a folder with splitted (because of its size) model weights archive